Fast Deep Mixtures of Gaussian Process Experts: Inference

-This is an iterative conditional modes algorithm \cite{KITTLER1984} that alternates between optimizing the allocation variables $\bz$ and the model parameters.
-It guaranteed to never decrease the log posterior of the augmented model and therefore will converge to a fixed point \cite{kurihara2009bayesian}.
+For GP experts, this provides maximum marginal likelihood estimation or type II MLE of the GP hyperparameters and noise variance $(\theta_l, \sigma^{2}_l)$, as the GP regression functions are marginalized.
+For sparse GP experts, we have the additional parameters $(\tilde{\bx}_l, \tilde{\bof}_l)$.
+The pseudo-inputs $\tilde{\bx}_l$ are treated as hyperparameters to be optimized, and while pseudo-targets $\tilde{\bof}_l$ can be analytically integrated, we also estimate $\tilde{\bof}_l$ with its posterior mean for faster inference (see Section \ref{sec:mm} for further details).
+The MM algorithm is an iterative conditional modes algorithm \citep{KITTLER1984} (can also be viewed as a coordinate ascent method) that alternates between optimizing the allocation variables $\bz$ and the model parameters.
+It is guaranteed to never decrease the log posterior of the augmented model and therefore will converge to a fixed point \citep{kurihara2009bayesian}.
 However, it is susceptible to local maxima, which can be alleviated with multiple restarts of random initializations.